May 6, 2019

 The fish are still there.
 Indeed, visiting anglers can target cod and flounder a few miles south of the harbor.
 Moreover, the wide-angle look of the village remains much the same, with one general store, the ferry to Monhegan Island, a few eateries, an impressive lighthouse museum and some accommodations for tourists, most of them open only during the summer.
 But even some of that has changed, subtly.

-Indeed, key portions of the waterfront have passed out of local hands and now reflect modern marketing techniques normally seen in areas where merchants are more concerned with volume sales.
+Other key portions of the waterfront have passed out of local hands and now reflect modern marketing techniques normally seen in more “touristy” spots.
 But elsewhere in this town of about 1,000, Port Clyde remains timeless.
-The Marshall Point Lighthouse is just one example.
+Take, for example, the Marshall Point Lighthouse.

 With almost equal verve, local commercial fishermen decided in 2009 that waiting for government regulators to help them out was unproductive.
 So a few of them got together and started Port Clyde Fresh Catch, a cooperative venture that links consumers directly to the fishermen and their daily catch.
 Starting with only an online presence and word-of-mouth marketing, Fresh Catch now has a waterfront store (18 Lobster Pound Way) where visitors can buy whatever is available on a given day or put in an order for some specific species when it arrives at the dock.
 Its popularity has grown exponentially.